Hyrum Harris

 Hyrum Tipene Harris (born 3 June 1996) is a New Zealand professional basketball player for the Wellington Saints of the New Zealand National Basketball League (NZNBL).
-He is also contracted with the Kanazawa Samuraiz of the Japanese B.League.

 Early life

 Harris was born in Auckland, New Zealand, and raised in Hamilton.
 He grew up playing soccer and rugby league.

 Professional career

 NZNBL (2015–2019)

 After playing for the Super City Rangers during the 2015 New Zealand NBL season, Harris relocated to the United States to play college basketball for the Umpqua Community College in Oregon during the 2015–16 season.
 He played for the Rangers in 2016 and 2017 before joining the Hawke's Bay Hawks in 2018.
 In 2019, Harris played for the Southland Sharks, where he averaged 11 points, 6.4 rebounds and 3.7 assists on an average of 26 minutes a game across 19 games that season.

 Illawarra Hawks (2019–2020)

 In September 2019, Harris joined the Illawarra Hawks of the Australian National Basketball League (NBL) as a development player.
 Across 16 games, Harris averaged 2.6 points and 1.4 rebounds across an average of 6.7 minutes per game, with a high of eight points and five rebounds against the Adelaide 36ers.